The contents of this article are human-created.

 As mentioned above, this peach pie filling has a healthier twist.
 Its sweetness comes from only peaches and pure maple syrup.
 Which means it contains no refined sugars.
 It's also thickened with arrowroot rather than cornstarch or wheat flour, making it an excellent anti-inflammatory option.

-Packed juicy fresh peaches, a hint of cinnamon and that classic ooey-gooey texture, you would never guess this Peach Pie Filling is made with alternative ingredients.
+Packed with fresh, juicy peaches, a hint of cinnamon and that classic ooey-gooey texture, you would never guess this Peach Pie Filling is made with alternative ingredients.

 Excellent for eye health.
 Peaches are rich in lutein, a carotenoid that is known for its protective properties against macular degeneration.

 Gut-loving.
-Peaches can be a beneficial food to help heal the gut.
-They are a good source of fibre and also provide a moistening and lubricating effect on the intestines.
+Peaches, especially stewed, can be a beneficial food to aid in gut healing.
+They are a good source of prebiotic fibre while also providing a moistening and lubricating effect on the intestines.
 This can be beneficial to those with a dry constitution and help to alleviate constipation.

 Seasonal Benefits